Areas of activity

 3. Strengthening the International Response to Internal Displacement

 Raising Human Rights and Protection Concerns at the International Level.
-With a view to ensuring the effectiveness of the international response to internal displacement, the Special Rapporteur draws attention to situations where existing protection arrangements would need to be enhanced, particularly through his mission reports and participation in the Inter-Agency Standing Committee* and other inter-agency fora.
-He works closely with the United Nations Emergency Relief Coordinator and the Inter-Agency Internal Displacement Division of the Office for the Coordination of Humanitarian Affairs,* the United Nations High Commissioner for Refugees,* and other relevant agencies and organizations to identify solutions for addressing gaps in international responses to the rights and needs of IDPs.
+With a view to ensuring the effectiveness of the international response to internal displacement, the Special Rapporteur draws attention to situations where existing protection arrangements would need to be enhanced, particularly through her mission reports and participation in the Inter-Agency Standing Committee* and other inter-agency fora.
+She works closely with the United Nations Emergency Relief Coordinator and the Inter-Agency Internal Displacement Division of the Office for the Coordination of Humanitarian Affairs,* the United Nations High Commissioner for Refugees,* and other relevant agencies and organizations to identify solutions for addressing gaps in international responses to the rights and needs of IDPs.

 Integrating IDP issues into the Work of Regional Organizations.
 The Special Rapporteur seeks to integrate responses to regional IDP problems into the work of regional organizations.
-In partnership with these organizations, he supports the convening of regional seminars and the development of policies and programs to benefit IDPs.
+In partnership with these organizations, She supports the convening of regional seminars and the development of policies and programs to benefit IDPs.

 4. Mainstreaming the Human Rights of IDPs in the UN System